MicrosoftDocs/cpp-docs/docs/windows/db-accessor.md

  **db_accessor** groups database column bindings into one or more accessors.
 For a discussion of the scenarios in which you need to use multiple accessors, see [Using Multiple Accessors on a Rowset](../data/oledb/using-multiple-accessors-on-a-rowset.md).
 Also see "User Record Support for Multiple Accessors" in [User Records](../data/oledb/user-records.md).

- When the consumer attribute provider applies this attribute to a class, the compiler will rename the class to _*YourClassName*Accessor, where *YourClassName* is the name you gave the class, and the compiler will also create a class called *YourClassName,* which derives from \_*YourClassName*Accessor.
+ When the consumer attribute provider applies this attribute to a class, the compiler will rename the class to \_*YourClassName*Accessor, where *YourClassName* is the name you gave the class, and the compiler will also create a class called *YourClassName*, which derives from \_*YourClassName*Accessor.
 In Class View, you will see both classes.

 ## Example
  The following example uses **db_accessor** to group columns in the Orders table from the Northwind database into two accessors.
 Accessor 0 is an automatic accessor, and accessor 1 is not.